 The road to remission was a bumpy one to say the least.
 I had already given up on prescription medications after a decade of horrible side effects and zero improvement.
 I stumbled around on my own and faced so many setbacks but gradually, I was able to get my life (and health) under control.

 Until it actually started happening, I really didn’t think it was possible.
 I didn’t think I would ever be the kind of person that could sit through an entire class (or anything) without having to run to the bathroom.
 I didn’t think I would ever be the kind of person who could eat something and actually enjoy it instead of worrying that it was going to kill me.
 I especially didn’t think I would ever be the kind of person that could be happy.
 The kind of person that could wake up excited for another day full of possibilities.
 But that is exactly the kind of person I am now.
 And you can become that kind of person too!

 I decided to become a life coach, specifically for those suffering from inflammatory bowel disease (IBD), because I know a better life is possible for each and every one of us.
 I’m living proof!
 You can still find joy in your life even when you have a chronic illness.
 I want others to know that they don’t have to go it alone.

 Today, I’m so grateful for my disease and the constant struggles it has brought into my life.
 I’m stronger than Crohn’s disease and it took going through hell for me to realize that for myself.
 Now I use what I have learned through the many hardships and tough lessons I’ve experienced throughout my life to help others find a way out of the darkness.

 If you’re struggling or just want to talk to someone who understands what you’re dealing with, reach out!
-Take advantage of my complimentary consultation offer and let’s talk about how life coaching can help you create a better life.
+Schedule a complimentary consultation and let’s talk about how an IBD Life Coach can help you create a better life.